gsilva00/LBAW-Project/docs/wiki/er.md

 <td>Vote on Comment (create, change, remove)</td>
 <td>Medium</td>
 <td>---</td>
-<td>As an Authenticated User, I want to vote on other users’ comments, so that I may be able to show my opinion about that specific comment.</td>
+<td>As an Authenticated User, I want to vote on other users' comments, so that I may be able to show my opinion about that specific comment.</td>
 </tr>

 <tr>